sagemath/trac_to_gh/Issue 6434.md

 # Issue 6434: [with patch, needs review] make a latex.py doctest more robust

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6434

 Original creator: jhpalmieri